Libera-Chat/libera-chat.github.io/bylaws.md

 1. The deciding organs of the organisation ranked from highest to lowest authority are:

-   - Monthly General Meeting
+   - Monthly General Meeting,

-   - Board
+   - Board,

-   - Specialised Committees
+   - Specialised Committees.

 2. All meetings may be held through digital channels such as video, voice, or text.